 Euphorbia longituberculosa Hochst. ex Boiss.

 Euphorbia longituberculosa is a glabrous perennial succulent with a thick, taproot merging into a swollen tuberculate stem that grows up to 12 inches (30 cm) tall.
 The stem is up to 5.6 inches (14 cm) tall and 2.4 inches (6 cm) in diameter.
-Branches are fleshy, tuberculate or smooth, and grow up to 3.2 inches (8 cm) tall and up to 0.4 inches (1 cm) in diameter, radiating from the stem apex.
-Tubercles are usually purple in color.
-The leaves are linear-lanceolate, up to 2 inches (5 cm) long and up to 0.4 inch (1 cm) wide.
+Branches are fleshy, tuberculate or smooth, and grow up to 3.2 inches (8 cm) long and up to 0.4 inches (1 cm) in diameter, radiating from the stem apex.
+Tubercles are usually purple.
+The leaves are linear-lanceolate, up to 2 inches (5 cm) long, and up to 0.4 inches (1 cm) wide.
 Flowers are yellowish and up to 0.1 inches (0.25 cm) in diameter.

 How to Grow and Care